Khatri: Punjab

-Historian Kenneth W. Jones states that the Khatris of Punjab had some justification in claiming Kshatriya status from the British government.
+Historian Kenneth W. Jones states the Khatris of Punjab had some justification in claiming Kshatriya status from the British government.
 However, the fact that this claim was not granted at the time showing their ambiguous position in the varna system.
 Although Jones also classifies Khatris as one of the Vaishya caste of Punjabi Hindus, he shows that their social status was higher than the Arora, Suds and Baniyas in the 19th century Punjab.
 He quotes Ibbetson who states that the Punjabi Khatris who held prominent military and civil posts were traditionally different from the Aroras, Suds or Baniyas who were rural, of low status and mostly commercial.
 Punjabi Khatris, on the other hand, were urban, usually prosperous and literate.
 Thus, the Khatris led the Vaishyas in seeking a higher social position in the flexible Varna hierarchy based on their superior achievements.
-Similar social mobility efforts were followed by other Hindus in Punjab McLane also describes them as a "mercantile caste who claimed to be Kshatriyas".
+Similar social mobility efforts were followed by other Hindus in Punjab.

+McLane also describes them as a "mercantile caste who claimed to be Kshatriyas".
 In the 19th century, British failed to agree whether their claim of Kshatriya status should be accepted.
 Nesfield and Campbell were leaning towards accepting this claim but Risley and Ibbetson cast doubts on it.
 McLane opines that the confusion was caused since Khatris pursued mercantile occupations and not military ones.
 However, he adds that this Vaishya occupation fact was balanced by their origin myths, the "possible" derivation of the word Khatri from Kshatriya, their large physical stature, the superior status accorded to them by other Punjabis as well as the willingness of the Saraswat Brahmins, their chaplains, to accept cooked food from them.

 In the case of Sikh Khatris, their Kshatriya claim reflects a contradictory attitude towards the traditional Hindu caste system.
 It is evident in Guru Granth Sahib, which on the one hand rises above the Hindu caste paradigm and on the other hand seeks to portray the Khatri gurus as a group of warrior-defenders of their faith, just as with the Kshatriya varna.

 Majority of the male members of the Arya Samaj in the late 19th century Punjab came from the Arora and Khatri merchant castes.
 In Punjab, the Kshatriya castes who were ritually higher than the Aroras and Khatris had been disempowered and thus the Brahmins who had lost their patrons had to turn to these non-Kshatriya castes.
 Christophe Jaffrelot explains the attraction of these trading castes to the Arya Samaj as a means of social mobility associated with their prosperity during the British rule.
 He cites N. G. Barrier to show that the philosophy of the Arya Samaj founder, Dayananda Saraswati, was responsible for the aspirations of these Vaishya castes from Punjab to higher status: